 We’re sure you have plenty of wonderful ideas you’re chuffed to start putting them into action.
 It requires buy-in from several stakeholders and a solid plan (with goals!) broken down into smaller, actionable steps.

 Corporate volunteering isn’t like it used to be.
 Today, it should have a mix of physical and virtual opportunities.
-That will make it scalable and sustainable in the long-term, and so you can maximise the benefits of corporate volunteering for your employees and your business:
+That will make it scalable and sustainable in the long-term, and so you can maximize the benefits of corporate volunteering for your employees and your business:

 - Improve employee’s health and wellbeing